HCL-TECH-SOFTWARE/hclds-keycloak/docs/customization/custom-themes.md

 - Scripts
 - Theme properties

-Unless you plan to replace every single page you should extend an existing theme.
-Most likely you will want to extend the `keycloak` theme, but you could also consider extending the base theme if you are significantly changing the look and feel of the pages.
+To replace every page extend the existing theme (`keycloak` theme), and extend the base theme to change the look and feel of the pages.
 The base theme primarily consists of HTML templates and message bundles, while the `keycloak` theme primarily contains images and stylesheets.

 When extending a theme you can override individual resources (templates, stylesheets, etc.).
-If you decide to override HTML templates bear in mind that you may need to update your custom template when upgrading to a new release as it could break.
+To override HTML templates you need to update your custom template when upgrading to a new release as it could break.

-To create a new theme you can start by creating a new directory in the `themes` directory.
+Create a new directory in the `themes` directory and create a new theme.
 The name of the directory becomes the name of the theme.
 For example to create a theme called `hcl-base` create the directory `themes/hcl-base`.

-Inside the `theme` directory you should create a sub directory for each of the types your theme is going to provide.
+Inside the `theme` directory create a subdirectory for each of the theme types provided.
 For example to add the login type to the `hcl-base` theme create the directory `themes/hcl-base/login`.

-For each theme type you should create a file `theme.properties` which allows setting some configuration for the theme.
-For example to configure the theme `themes/hcl-base/login` that you just created to extend the `keycloak` theme and import some common resources create the file `themes/hcl-base/login/theme.properties` with following contents:
+Create a configration file `theme.properties` and paste below content:

 ```properties
 parent=keycloak